s-ol/alive/docs/guide.md

 the timing of our voices relative to each other is not aligned - each voice started playing when the file was first saved with it added, and kept the rhythmn since.
-By deleting all their tags and re-saving the file, we can force `alive` to re-instantiate them all at the same time, thereby synchronising them.
+By deleting all their tags and re-saving the file, we can force `alv` to re-instantiate them all at the same time, thereby synchronising them.

 [supercollider]: https://supercollider.github.io/